Journal of Samuel Kiechel

 After spending several days in the occupied city of Antwerp, Samuel Kiechel departed.
 He planned to return to Germany, with Cologne as his destination.
 He and his new companions, four merchants and a messenger, travelled four miles to Mechelen.

-Kiechel does not provide any details about Mechelen; however, it is worth noting the excellent view of the city drawn by Anton van den Wijngaerde, which is available in the digital collection of the Ashmolean Museum in Oxford.
+Kiechel provides no details about Mechelen; however, it is worth noting the excellent view of the city by Anton van den Wijngaerde, available in the digital collection of the Ashmolean Museum in Oxford.
 As is typical of his style, van den Wijngaerde depicts the city in profile.
-The image appears very lifelike, especially as one of the gates of Mechelen and the activity around it are prominently featured in the foreground.
+The image appears very lifelike, especially since one of Mechelen’s gates and the activity around it are prominently featured in the foreground.
 The houses surrounding the gate and the traffic on the road suggest how this place might have appeared to a traveller like Samuel Kiechel.
+A profile view of Mechelen is also included in volume one of the Civitates Orbis Terrarum.

 Mechelen, 1572

-Upon hearing this story, Samuel Kiechel and his companions were worried that the same fate might befall them.
+Upon hearing this story, Samuel Kiechel and his companions were fearful that the same fate might befall them.
 They discussed their options.
 One of them, a messenger from Aachen, urged the others not to wait and argued that after the recent attack, the bandits would have left the area.
 The group eventually agreed to take the risk and continue their journey along the planned route.

 Ambush!